ASIC focus areas for 30 June 2019 financial reporting surveillance

-On 3 December 2018, the Australian Securities and Investments Commission (ASIC) issued Media Release MR18-364 which outlines its focus areas for its 31 December 2018 financial reporting surveillance program, and also expresses concern about the preparedness of entities for the new standards.
+On 17 June 2019, the Australian Securities and Investments Commission (ASIC) issued Media Release MR19-143, which outlines its focus areas for its 30 June 2019 financial reporting surveillance program, and expresses concern about the preparedness of entities for the new standards.

-The ‘impact of new standards’ remains at the top of ASIC’s priority list, particularly as the new revenue and financial instruments standards are now applicable for 31 December 2018 year-ends.
-We expect to see ASIC making enquiries through its financial reporting surveillance program of entities’ application of these new standards (i.e. whether accounting policies adopted are appropriate), as well as the extent of disclosures (both ongoing disclosures, and also regarding the impacts on transition).
+The ‘impact of new standards’ remains at the top of ASIC’s priority list, particularly as the new revenue and financial instruments standards are now applicable for 30 June 2019 year-ends.
+We expect to see ASIC making enquiries through its financial reporting surveillance program of entities’ application of these new standards (i.e. whether accounting policies adopted are appropriate), as well as the extent of disclosures (both ongoing disclosures, and regarding the impacts on transition).

-‘We are concerned that some companies may not have adequately prepared for the impact of new accounting standards that can significantly affect results reported to the market by companies, require changes to systems and processes, and affect businesses.
-We will monitor these areas closely and will take action where required.’
+‘New accounting standards can significantly affect results reported to the market by companies, require changes to systems and processes, and affect businesses.’

 ASIC Commissioner, John Price

-The other seven focus areas remain essentially the same, with the ‘impact of new standards’ remaining at the top of the list:
+The nine focus areas remain essentially the same, with the ‘impact of new standards’ remaining at the top of the list:

 - Impact of the new standards